-Robin Parkinson Director of Education & Community Engagement
+Robin Parkinson Vice President, Education & Community Engagement

 Robin Parkinson received her Master of Music Degree from The Juilliard School in bassoon performance, and holds a Bachelor of Arts in Child Development from Tufts University, as well as a Bachelor of Music from New England Conservatory.